 5. Damages caused by the contributory acts or omissions of both parties should be apportioned to both parties, and each should be liable only for those flowing from its fault (including negligence).
+Neither party should be held liable for the acts or omissions of third parties not under its control.

-6. Exclusions from Liability are generally accepted as a standard in commercial agreements, although exceptions to those exclusions may be carved out for particular breaches.
-Possible carve-outs are breach of confidentiality\ (where the main damages that flow from the breach would otherwise be excluded in their entirety) and some indemnifications (where the indemnitor should be obligated to deal with the applicable claims whatever they may be).
+6. Exclusions from Liability are generally accepted as a standard in commercial agreements, such as for indirect or consequential damages, although exceptions to those exclusions may be carved out for particular breaches.
+Possible carve-outs are breach of confidentiality (where the main damages that flow from the breach would otherwise be excluded in their entirety) and some indemnifications (where the Indemnitor should be obligated to deal with the applicable claims whatever they may be).

-7. In many jurisdictions, public policy prohibits parties from limiting their liability in certain instances where parties are expected to take full responsibility for their acts or omissions, such as bodily injury or death, or for damages proximately caused by a party's gross negligence or wilful misconduct.
+7. In many jurisdictions, public policy prohibits parties from limiting their liability in certain instances where parties are expected to take full responsibility for their acts or omissions, such as bodily injury or death, or for damages proximately caused by a party's gross negligence or willful misconduct.